Portuguese Republic

 Why fees change

-AIMA replaced SEF in October 2023 and operational fees were re-published.
-Monthly passive-income minimum is indexed to IAS (Indexante dos Apoios Sociais) and updates annually — confirm the current IAS figure before relying on older guides.
+The consular national-visa fee rose to €110.
+AIMA replaced SEF in October 2023; its fees are set by Portaria 307/2023 and indexed annually each 1 March (latest 1 March 2026).
+The monthly passive-income minimum is indexed to IAS (Indexante dos Apoios Sociais) and updates annually — confirm the current IAS and AIMA fee figures before relying on older guides.

 Primary source

-Portuguese Consulate — D7 visa requirements
+Portuguese Consulate — National visa fees

 Frequently asked questions